„This boy lives with music and in music. He has the courage that is absolutely necessary for an artist.“ - Elizbar Londaridze

 Misho Kandashvili, always highly praised for the technical, musical and technical level of his interpretations, even once described as a young Kempff after playing Beethoven in Germany, performed in Autumn 2018 a recital at the Blüthner Zentrum in Vienna with great success.

 In the spring 2019, he is first Prize winner of the ProArt Competition.
 He concentrates afterwards on chamber music and performs in summer 2019 with cellist Basile Auslaender.
 He also performs for the renowned pianist Jean-Bernard Pommier who shows much enthusiasm for his interpretation of Beethoven.
 With the arrival of the pandemic in 2020 and the cancellation of several concert engagements, Misho took the time to work on extending his solo repertoire with pieces such as Ravel's Gaspard de la nuit, as well as composing and recording Bach, Liszt and Rachmaninov in the Ehrbar Hall in Vienna.
 His relation to the piano and to music is sharp, heartfelt and genuine, always offering to his audience a great richness of emotions and colours.
-He signed his contract for his first CD with label Bella Musica/Thorofon in summer 2021.
+He signed his contract for his first CD with label Bella Musica/Thorofon in summer 2021, album that successfully came out in the spring 2022.

 Misho is supported by the Esperus Art Fund since 2016.